datalab-dev/ucd_library_libguide_chatbot/README.md

 ## Methodologies
 1. Scrape Libguides to generate Corpus
-2. Comput vector embeddings for each document
+2. Compute vector embeddings for each document
 3. Compute the embedding of the user prompt, rank guides by cosine similarity, and select the top few relevant guides
 4. Construct a combined prompt of the query and LibGuide text and call LLM
 5. Return generated answer and links for the top LibGuides